TeamStatus/standalone/README.md

 If you are using Ubuntu 12.x LTS which is missing ruby 2.0, please follow [this tutorial](http://timwise.blogspot.com/2013/05/installing-ruby-2-rails-4-on-ubuntu.html).
 You will also need to [install the latest node version](https://www.digitalocean.com/community/articles/how-to-install-an-upstream-version-of-node-js-on-ubuntu-12-04).

-You should be able to install everything using `apt-get`
+You should be able to install everything else (mongodb, nginx, etc.) using `apt-get`

-To install supervisord use: `pip install supervisord`
+To install supervisord use: `sudo pip install supervisord`

 To install envdir use: `sudo pip install envdir`